bodebisi/Darey.io-Projects/Project 7 Devops Tooling Website Solution.md

 ### rpcinfo -p | grep nfs

-## Important note: In order for NFS server to be accessible from your client, you must also open following ports: TCP 111, UDP 111, UDP 2049
+## Important note: In order for NFS server to be accessible from your client, you must also open following ports: TCP 111, UDP 111, UDP 2049 with the Subnet-CIDR

 <img width="1278" alt="Screen Shot 2023-08-13 at 1 23 10 AM" src="https://github.com/bodebisi/Darey.io-Projects/assets/132711315/b2c3dfba-8823-4bc0-a21c-9f399a42abc4">